njben/AzureBlueprintAnalytics/Overview.md

 **Power BI**: [Power BI](https://docs.microsoft.com/en-us/power-bi/service-azure-and-power-bi) provides analytics and reporting functionality for customers trying to pull greater insight out of their data processing efforts.

+### Networking
+**Network Security Groups**: [NSGs](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) are set up to manage traffic directed at deployed resources and services.
+Network Security Groups are set to a deny-by-default scheme and only permit traffic that is contained in the pre-configured Access Control List (ACL).

+Each of the NSGs have specific ports and protocols open so that the solution can work securely and correctly.
+In addition, the following configurations are enabled for each NSG:
+  -	[Diagnostic logs and events](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account
+  -	OMS [Log Analytics](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-azure-networking-analytics) is connected to the NSG's diagnostic logs.

 ### Data at Rest
 The architecture protects data at rest through encryption, database auditing, and other measures.